Athulg19/Custom-car-showroom-dbms-java/README.md

 --------------------------------------------------------

-Run the APP.Java file in terminal and select the roles As admin the User id = admin
+Run the APP.Java file in terminal and select the roles as admin the

+           User id = admin

            User password = admin

 and so can enter the Admin portal .

 If needed to know more on this project contact:
 Athul Gireesh : athulg2002@gmail.com

-People contrinuted for making of project is :
+People contributed for making of project is :

 * Adithya S Nair
 * Adithya Krishna